natalka1122/test-i7/README.md

 chmod +x main.sh
 ./main.sh
 ```
-After script execution, passwords, diagnostics and check commands will be printed
+After script execution passwords, diagnostics and check commands will be printed

 Created by natalka1122